HSN-SHARIF-HSN/Deep-RL-for-Adaptive-Control-Charts/README.md

 Because the learned policy is configuration-specific, changes to the process model, EWMA smoothing parameter, control-chart target, admissible action space, or resource targets generally require offline recalibration and retraining before deployment.
 If the in-control mean and standard deviation are unknown, they must first be estimated from suitable Phase I reference data before applying the present framework.

+**Note:** For more stable training of the general (70-action) DQN, consider a slower epsilon decay, a lower learning rate, and a larger replay buffer than the notebook's default settings.
+The larger action space benefits from a longer exploration phase.
+For reference, `epsilon_decay=0.999` in both training stages, `lr=1e-4` (initial stage) / `lr=5e-5` (fine-tuning), and a replay buffer of `100,000` transitions worked well in our testing.

 ## Main design settings

 The principal implementation uses: